Transforming the lives of children at mortal risk, providing them and their future generations a productive future and eternal hope.

 The program cost per child is less than $3,000 per year.

-Find the Hope Unlimited 2010 and 2011 Audited Financial Statements here: Download the statements.
+Find the Hope Unlimited 2014 Audited Financial Statements here: Download the statements.

 Find more information on the Hope Unlimited Board of Directors here: Board of Directors